Connect to NemLog-in with SAML 2.0

 - Test environment

-Consider separate track
+Consider separate environment

 Certificate

 NemLog-in requires all requests (authn and logout) from the Relying Party (RP) to be signed.
-Furthermore, NemLog-in requires the RP to sign with a OCES3 certificate.
+Furthermore, NemLog-in requires the RP to sign with an OCES3 certificate.
 It is not possible to use a certificate issued by another certificate authority, a self-signed certificate or a certificate issued by FoxIDs.

+OCES3 test certificates are used in the test environment and OCES3 production certificates are used in production.
 An OCES3 certificate is valid for three years.
 After that, it must be updated manually.

-OCES3 certificate in FoxIDs Control Client:
+Add the .P12 OCES3 certificate in FoxIDs Control Client:

 - Select the Certificates tab

-- Click the arrow down on the Swap certificate button and then in the Contained certificates section click Change container type
+- Click the arrow down on the Swap certificate button and then, in the Contained certificates section, click Change container type

-OCES3 certificate
+.P12OCES3 certificate

 It is subsequently possible to add a secondary certificate and to swap between the primary and secondary certificates.